 The Neato Botvac D3 can run for 60 minutes

-While the cleaning performance of the Botvac D3 robot vacuum was strong overall (excluding the sugar tests), the price of the unit is a little high at $400.
+While the cleaning performance of the Botvac D3 robot vacuum was strong overall (excluding the sugar tests), the price of the unit is a little high.
 Since it’s sold at this high of a price, I would have liked to see the vacuum perform better throughout some of the cleaning tests.
 Sugar posed a problem for this Neato Botvac, as the suction didn’t seem to be strong enough to remove more than 50% of the field from our testing lane.

 Included with the purchase of the Botvac D3 is Neato’s 1-year limited warranty and a 30-day return policy, via Amazon.
 Neato’s warranty seems to be in line with most other robot vacuum companies, stating it will repair or replace the vacuum if it is defective due to poor workmanship.